Sleep and Your Weight: What’s the Link?

 In this article

-4. How Sleep and Weight Are Related: Physical Issues
+4. Physical Issues

-Also, being overweight increases the chance of having sleep apnea, a condition that wakes you up over and over again during the night.
-Even though you don't notice waking up, you'll still feel tired in the morning.
+Also, being overweight increases the chance you’ll have sleep apnea, a condition that wakes you up over and over again during the night.
+Even though you don't notice all that waking up, you'll still feel tired in the morning.

 - Walk, run, play sports, or dance to your fave music every day (but not right before bed).
 Your goal is to get moving for 60 minutes.
-Exercise or physical activity during the day will help you fall asleep and sleep more soundly.
+Exercise or physical activity during the day will help you fall asleep and snooze more soundly.

 WebMD Medical Reference